Crypto Red Flags for Law Enforcement—How to know if your investigation involves cryptocurrency

 - 2-Factor Authentication is common practice to secure user accounts at cryptocurrency exchanges.
 Looking through authenticator apps can reveal ties to specific exchanges.

-Figure 6: Google Authenticator codes indicate association with A business that allows customers to trade cryptocurrencies o...
+Figure 6: Google Authenticator codes indicate association with A cryptocurrency exchange is a business that allows customer...
 More Coinbase

 Photos and Screen Shots:

-- Looking through a suspect’s photos can reveal valuable information such as recovery seeds, specific transactions or wallet and exchange services used.
+- Looking through a suspect’s photos can reveal valuable information such as recovery seeds, specific transactions or wallet and exchange General services, including non-profits, forums and news sit...
+More used.

 Figure 7: Figure 7: Screenshots from BTC transaction sent through BRD App